-There are three types of symbols: marker symbols (for points), line symbols and fill symbols (for polygons).
+There are three types of symbols: marker symbols (for points), line symbols (for lines) and fill and outline symbols (for polygons).
 Symbols can consist of one or more symbol layers.
 It is possible to define the color of a symbol and this color is then defined for all symbol layers.
 Some layers may have the color locked - for those the color can not be altered.
 This is useful when you define the color of a multilayer symbol.
-Similarly, it is possible to define the width for line symbols, as well as size and angle for marker symbols.
+Similarly, it is possible to define the width for line symbols, as well as size and rotation for marker symbols.